privatenumber/type-flag/README.md

 ```

-These are tiny demos but _type-flag_ can do so much more:
+These are quick demos but _type-flag_ can do so much more:
 - Accept multiple flag values
 - Flag operators (e.g. `=`) for explicitly passing in a value
 - Parse unknown flags
 - Parse alias groups (e.g. `-abc`)

-Keep reading to find out!
+Keep reading to learn more!

 ## 🧑‍💻 Usage
 ### Defining flags